cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 one aggregation server executes the protocol honestly, individual measurements are never seen by any server in the clear.
-At the same time, VDAFs allow the servers to detect if a malicious (or merely misconfigured) client submitted an input that would result in the output getting garbled.
+At the same time, VDAFs allow the servers to detect if a malicious (or merely misconfigured) client submitted an input that would result in the aggregate getting garbled.

 --- middle